elizabethckalu/analytics_portfolio/README.md

 Analytics portfolio and data projects

-#[Project 1: The relationship between socioeconomic factors and the type 2 diabetes prevalence among older adults in Ireland during 2009 & 2015] ( )
+#[Project 1: The relationship between socioeconomic factors and the type 2 diabetes prevalence among older adults in Ireland during 2009 & 2015 using SPSS] ( )